ubuntu-mate/ubuntu-mate.org/blog/20140817-progressing-towards-ubuntu-mate-beta1.md

 order to uncover potential problems so we can fix them *before* the final release.

-Please install Ubuntu MATE, either in a VM or on real hardware and use it as much as possible.
+Please install Ubuntu MATE, either in a Virtual Machine (VM) or on real hardware and use it as much as possible.
 If you spot any issues please report them on the Ubuntu MATE bug tracker.